Associates

 Sandy Feldman

-Sandy and Alan have collaborated on web remediation projects since 2004.
-Sites that they have redesigned include Balance for Blind Adults, Toronto Trailblazers, and Cantor Access Inc.
+Sandy and I have collaborated on web remediation projects since 2004.
+Sites we have redesigned include Balance for Blind Adults, Toronto Trailblazers, and my own site, Cantor Access Inc.

-In addition, Sandy and Alan have conducted usability studies of web sites with blind and low-vision users.
+In addition, Sandy and I have conducted usability studies of web sites with blind and low-vision users.

 Barbara Roberts

-Barbara Roberts, B.A.
-(Hon) (Queen's), M.Sc.
-OT (Boston) has worked as an Occupational Therapist for more than two decades.
+Barbara Roberts, Ph.D. is an Occupational Therapist.
 Barbara has expertise in vocational rehabilitation, adult mental health, and pediatrics as well as accommodation issues in education.
-Since 1992 she has been the Disability Services Advisor at Queen's University, and is currently running a mediation service for students and institutions with accommodation questions.
+For many years she was the Disability Services Advisor at Queen's University, and ran a mediation service for students and institutions with accommodation questions.
+She was the Human Rights Officer at the University of New Brunswick, and the former Executive Director of the WorkLife Office and Senior Adviser to the Provost, Michigan State University.

 Barbara has been a Board member of provincial and national organizations, working on issues of human rights implementation in education.
-She is currently working on her Ph.D. degree at Queen's University, exploring policy issues regarding students with disabilities in professional education.
+Her Ph.D. dissertation explored policies related to students with disabilities in professional education programs.

 Since the mid-1990s, Alan and Barbara have combined their expertise to implement complex accommodations for university employees and students with disabilities.